-TBI Meetings will also be announced in the Department's Boards and Committees Public Meeting Calendar page.br>
+TBI Meetings will also be announced in the Department's Boards and Committees Public Meeting Calendar page.

 This survey is part of a comprehensive set of strategies to finalize the RFA and provide opportunities for all interested TBI stakeholders to participate in the process.
-We will collect responses through January 4, 2015.
-The results will be available to TBI stakeholders by January 8, 2015.
-Thank you for taking the time to complete the survey.
-We value your input.
+We collected responses through January 4, 2015.

 There are currently no scheduled meetings.